instana/android-agent/example/README.md

 This example demonstrates how to use the Instana agent package with Flutter apps.

-## Run example
-* Android
-* iOS: Make sure that you have running iOS simulator or real iOS device connected

-Run in the terminal (in this example folder)
+## Runing the example

+Please open the [lib/main.dart](lib/main.dart) file and replace the default 'KEY' and 'REPORTING_URL' with you own Instana **key** and **reporting url**.

+Then just run the app as you would normally do.
+For example, running this command in the terminal:

 ```
 flutter run
 ```